volution/kawipiko/documentation/readme.rst

 ``--archive``
-    The path of the CDB file that contains the archived website.
+    The path of the CDB file that contains the archived static website content.
     (It can be created with the ``kawipiko-archiver`` tool.)

 ``--archive-inmem``